cgre-aachen/open_AR_Sandbox/README.md

 The open_AR_Sandbox as well as GemPy are under continuous development and including more modules for major outreach.
 Some of the features we are currently working on include:

-* More Tutorials, examples and Documentation to help you develop your own modules
+* More Tutorials, examples, Tests and Documentation to help you develop your own modules
 * GemPy optimization for (much!) higher framerates
 * module for seismic wave modelling in the sandbox
 * Landscape generations using machine learning codes extracted from the sandbox